 Here at The Place Brand Observer we will keep a close eye on sustainability performance and how it affects the reputation and competitiveness of places.

-Enjoyed this post on media representations of national environmental performance and place brand credibility in the case of New Zealand?
+Enjoyed reading about media representations of national environmental performance and place brand credibility in the case of New Zealand?
 Spread the word!